 It's beyond the scope of this article to go into hanging stoves in depth.
-They are however very useful in certain circumstances.
+They are, however, very useful in certain circumstances.
 On alpine climbs you might not have the option of putting your stove down anywhere!
 The same applies to big wall climbing.
 In a tent a hanging stove means that in cramped conditions your food won't get knocked over.
 Hanging stoves always have a built in wind shield and are usually more efficient.
-The Jetboil hanging stove kit is one of the better commercially available models, however it is very small.
+The MSR Reactor hanging Kit is one of the better commercially available models, however it is very small.
 If you want anything bigger you may have to make it yourself, but make sure it's solid, for obvious reasons!
 One alternative to a hanging stove would be a n integrated system with an insulated sleeve that you can hold while it boils, such as a Jetboil.

 What else is there to consider?

-Cutlery - for the really weight obsessed then there are folding micro sporks made from titanium.
+Cutlery and Crockery - For the really weight obsessed then there are folding micro sporks made from titanium.
 Plastic cutlery is great if you are eating straight from the pan, as you won't scratch any coatings.
 For everyone else there's the kitchen drawer.